fsprojects/Paket/docs/content/installation.md

 ### Installation on OS-X

-For OS-X the build and installation procecss is as follows.
+For OS-X the build and installation process is as follows.

     ./build.sh